Pomerode

 Pomerode is known as the most German city in Brazil, because the vast majority of its inhabitants are of German descent and are bilingual in German and Portuguese.
 The East Pomeranian dialect of Low German is also used by the community.

 History and the local language

 Pomerode was founded by Pomeranians in 1861 and is considered the "most typically German of all German towns of southern Brazil".

 One very remarkable characteristic about Pomerode is the fact that 90% of its residents speak German.
-There is also a group of persons in the community who speak the East Pomeranian dialect of Low German.
+There is also a group of people in the community who speak the East Pomeranian dialect of Low German.